Abu1Osama/Flyweis_technologies/README.md

 Flyweis_technologies Application! is a web application designed to help users easily access cars,battries etc
 ## Features

-- Browse a collection of video.
+- Browse a collection of cars,battries etc.
-- Add comments to share your thoughts on videos.
-- Watch videos on the basis of recommendation.
-- Filter video by creator.
-- Enjoy a seamless infinite scroll reel-watching experience.
+- login with otp.

 ## Screenshots